 Further reading Backup Retention Policy and Scheduling Best Practices

 The improvements make the UI more convenient and simplified.
-We’ve unified the design of the schedule step for image-based and file-level backup, added a password hint on the compression and encryption step, included a graphic display of the depth of consistency checks, and more.
+We’ve unified the design of the schedule step for image-based and file-level backup, added a password hint on the compression and encryption step, including a graphic display of the depth of consistency checks, and more.

-MSP360 Managed Backup 7.0 is a major update that will bring your backups to the next level in terms of speed and reliability.
+CloudBerry Backup 7.0 is a major update that will bring your backups to the next level in terms of speed and reliability.
 Do you have any questions on how the new backup format works?
 Feel free to ask us in the comments.